Skip to main content

 — A joint approach is needed where all participants in global supply chains assume their respective responsibilities in achieving freedom of association, collective bargaining and living wages.

-— Agreement on a living wage should be reached through collective bargaining between employers and workers and their representatives, at national industry level.
+— Agreement on a living wage should be reached through collective bargaining between employers, workers and their representatives, at national / industry level.

 The ACT initiative supports negotiations between national representatives of manufacturers and trade unions, towards collective bargaining agreements at industry level.
-The work of ACT is based on collaboration between global brands and retailers with manufacturers; national and international trade unions; and governments.
-ACT members and retailers have agreed on commitments to link purchasing practices to collective bargaining at industry level, enabling manufacturers to meet the terms of agreements on wages and working conditions that are negotiated.
+The work of ACT is based on a collaboration between global brands and retailers with manufacturers, national and international trade unions, and governments.
+ACT members and retailers have agreed on commitments to link purchasing practices to collective bargaining at industry level, enabling manufacturers to meet the terms of negotiated agreements on wages and working conditions.
 At the same time, ACT works with manufacturers at country level to develop and implement improvements to manufacturing standards and systems, such as efficient human resources and wage management systems.
-This stimulates accelerated growth in productivity and industrial upgrading, recognising that business security and commitment to production countries and manufacturers are a key enabler for paying living wages.
+This is expected to stimulate accelerated growth in productivity and industrial upgrading, recognizing that business security and commitment to production countries and manufacturers are key enablers for paying living wages.

 Currently, ACT is operational in four key garment-producing countries: Bangladesh, Cambodia, Myanmar and Turkey.